 In each of these three areas, I’ll tell you about one or two critical integrations that make your DAM the core content component of your customer experience technology.

-At the core of content findability and usage, is metadata and taxonomy.
+At the core of content findability and usage, are metadata and taxonomy.

 Metadata and taxonomy determine where a file is located and how easily it can be found and used in a campaign.
-Today, most of the work of finding assets is manual, with the task of adding metadata to an asset falling to DAM librarians, content creators, or content originators depending on a company’s preference.
+Today, most of the work of finding assets is manual.
+Adding metadata to an asset is also largely manual.
+This task falls to DAM librarians, content creators, or content originators depending on a company’s preference.
 Human variance and error can also cause inconsistencies in metadata and taxonomy.

-Product Information Management (PIM) and work management tools are key because companies have found that they contain a vast amount of critical, non-visual data that can be used to enrich an asset.
+Product Information Management (PIM) and work management tools are key.
+Companies have found that they contain a vast amount of critical, non-visual data that can be used to enrich an asset.

-Once content becomes findable, it’s critical that it finds its way into market!
+Once content becomes findable, it’s critical that it finds its way into the market!

 By focusing your efforts on your main Marketing Cloud and your Web CMS, you can cover many of the most content-heavy channels you’ll encounter.
-Your channel owners will then be able to select from already-approved content within their solution’s existing interface and ensure faster speed-to-market and brand consistency.
+Your channel owners will then be able to select from already-approved content within their solution’s existing interface.
+Say hello to faster speed-to-market and improved consistency across brand assets.

 “Content encompasses everything communicated by a brand to an audience, whether it is internal or external.
 Marketing leaders must plan their content operations ecosystem to be adaptable for ingesting, organizing and managing all of these content types” – Gartner, The Future of Content Operations: How to Deliver Marketing in a Changing World